williampgdias/williampgdias/README.md

 I'm constantly seeking to improve my skills and expand my knowledge in various areas.
 Right now, I'm focusing on:

-- Python, JavaScript.
+- HTML, CSS, JavaScript and React.
 - Learning about modern web development.
-- Exploring concepts of artificial intelligence and machine learning.

 ### 💻 Key technical skills:

-- Programming languages: Python, JavaScript
+- Programming languages: JavaScript, React, Next.js
-- Frameworks and libraries: React, Flask
+- Frameworks and libraries: React, Material UI, Bootstrap
 - Databases: MySQL, MongoDB
 - Version control tools: Git, GitHub

 ### 🌟 Other interests:

-Besides programming, I have an interest in various other areas, such as interface design, usability, entrepreneurship, and data science.
+Besides programming, I have an interest in various other areas, such as interface design, usability and entrepreneurship.
 I'm always looking for new opportunities to learn and apply this knowledge to creative projects.

 ### 📫 How to reach me: